Loved ones are welcome again.

 admitting & scheduling

-Upon entering the Medical Center, a nonemergency patient will be admitted to the hospital at patient registration, which is located near the north entrance on the first floor.
+Upon entering St. Joe's, a nonemergency patient will be admitted to the hospital at patient registration, which is located near the north entrance on the first floor.
 To be admitted, both medical history and personal information about the patient will be confidentially recorded for the use of the medical staff only.
 Patients also must sign a document acknowledging informed consent regarding procedures for their care.

 what to bring